LSB142 Human Anatomy and Physiology

 Learning Approaches

-You will be exposed to a variety of learning situations including online learning modules, workshops and practical classes.
-Collaborative learning and problem-solving in laboratory sessions will include the examination of anatomical models and specimens of preserved human organs.
+You will be exposed to a variety of learning situations including online learning microlearning modules, workshops, and practical classes.
+Collaborative learning and problem-solving in practical sessions will include the examination of anatomical models and prosected human specimens, and engagement in physiological experiments.
 Anatomical investigation of human donor material will allow you to explore the diversity of the human form through the identification of anatomical variation, as well as strengthen your understanding of tissue composition and the three-dimensional organisation of the human body.

-In workshops you will explore a range of learning strategies to strengthen your personal study approach as an independent adult learner.
-This will be complemented by cocurricular workshops and opportunities to engage with peers from the Anatomy Peer Learning Community in your practical classes.
+In workshops you will engage in interactive activities and explore a range of learning strategies to strengthen your personal study approach as an independent adult learner.
+This will be complemented by co-curricular workshops and opportunities to engage with peers from the Peer Learning Community in your practical classes.

-Working in a group of students from multiple disciplines, you will undertake your first assessment investigating appropriate medical communication skills in an interprofessional learning scenario.
-This authentic assessment will strengthen your understanding of the importance of using accurate anatomical terminology appropriate to various health professional roles in healthcare.
+Working in a team of students from multiple disciplines, you will undertake your first assessment investigating appropriate communication skills in an interprofessional learning scenario.
+This authentic assessment will strengthen your understanding of the importance of using accurate anatomical and physiological terminology appropriate to various health professional roles in healthcare.

-Note: Students please note that the practicals and workshops for this unit will be held at Gardens Point.
+Note: Practicals for this unit will be held at Gardens Point.

 Feedback on Learning and Assessment

-Throughout the semester you will be provided with feedback on your learning and academic progress by participating in class activities with your classmates and/or teaching staff.
-You can also receive immediate feedback on your progress by completing the formative quizzes and self-directed learning activities available to you on the LSB142 Canvas site.
+Throughout the semester you will be provided with feedback on your learning and academic progress by participating in activities with your peers and/or teaching staff.
+You can also receive immediate feedback on your progress by completing the formative interactive and self-directed learning activities available to you on the LSB142 Canvas site.
 You should use these resources to identify areas you might need to focus on or to modify your personal study approach.
-You will be able to review your performance following the group assignment in the middle of the semester.
+You will be able to review your performance following the team assignment.

 Assessment